MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

 > [!TIP]
 > All new environments have the Dataverse Accelerator app automatically installed as of October 1st 2023.
 If you already had the Dataverse Accelerator installed, you can manually update the Dataverse Accelerator.

-### Update the Dataverse Accelerator
+**Update the Dataverse Accelerator**

 1. Follow the instructions to [view licensed apps in your environment](/power-platform/admin/manage-apps#environment-level-view-of-apps).
 1. If the **Dataverse Accelerator** is already installed and an update is available, it's indicated in the table next to the item.
 1. Select **Dataverse Accelerator**, and then select **Update** on the command bar.

 > [!TIP]
-> Enable [auto app updates](/power-platform/developer/isvstudio/auto-update) for the **Microsoft - Power CAT** publisher to automatically receive updates when available.
+> Enable [auto app updates](/power-platform/developer/isvstudio/auto-update) for the **Microsoft - Power CAT** publisher to automatically receive updates when available (not necessary for new environments created after October 1st 2023).

 > [!NOTE]
 > If you previously installed the optional Low-Code Plug-ins for Connectors solution, it will be automatically deleted if you update after June 29, 2023.
 The capabilities will be available in the main solution.